tducasse/love-deploy/README.md

 ℹ I'd recommend setting the size of your HTML embed on itch.io to 780x680 to get nice looking margins 😀.
 Or just set the game to start in fullscreen instead of embedding it on the page!

+Note that you can also provide your own `index.html` by putting it in your project folder.

 ## How to run
 In the root LOVE folder, run